Four in a Bed series 6

 Four in a Bed is a British reality television game show, a spin-off of a similar now defunct primetime equivalent known as Three in a Bed.
 The show involves four sets of B&B owners competing to have their B&B crowned the best value for money.
 The sixth series has been broadcast on Channel 4 since 10 March 2014, following the broadcaster's decision to renew the show for another series.
-It currently airs at 5.00pm weekdays.
+It currently airs at 5.00 p.m. weekdays.